Estimated reading time: 8 minutes

 More than 170,000 pregnant women are involved in car accidents every year, resulting in thousands of lost pregnancies (Klinich et al, 2008).
-The existing seat belt system in the vehicle was not designed or tested to protect women who are in a vehicle while expecting.
+Engineers did not design or test the existing seat belt system in the vehicle to protect women who are in a vehicle while expecting.
 In fact, according to the National Highway Traffic Safety Administration’s old website (see screen shot below), the current restraining device exposes an inherent risk for injury, or even death, to a fetus.

 “The fact is that it is not possible to position the lap belt in a way that would prevent crushing the fetus in a frontal crash.
 Clearly lap and shoulder belts alone are not appropriate for use by pregnant women,” said Jim Hofferbirth, former director of the Office of Crashworthiness at NHTSA.